-Mario is a 6-2, 175-pound Bartlett High (Alaska) junior floor leader who will take his first official visit this weekend to Arizona.
-In addition to the Wildcats, Chalmers also lists UNC, Marquette, Wake Forest, Kansas and UCLA among his top six.
-The Tar Heels are the lone school yet to offer out of that group.
+Mario, a 6-2, 175-pound Bartlett High (Alaska) junior floor leader who will take his first official visit this weekend to Arizona, also grew up a Tar Heels supporter.

 The old Matt Doherty regime showed Chalmers plenty of love, but Roy Williams and his staff really hadn't done much more than send the token letter until recently.

 However, all that appears to have changed now that it looks as though JamesOn Curry will never end up donning Carolina blue.

 "I think Roy assessed what he had and his main focus was to lure big men, but with the current situation it's opened back up with Mario," Ron Chalmers said.
 "My honest opinion is that they always wanted him, but it was just a matter of numbers."

 "We want to keep our options open and we'd like to visit Carolina, the elder Chalmers added.
 "But we want to make sure wherever he goes, it's the right fit for him.
 We have to assess the situation and see where Mario fits in at each school."

 "My dad talked to them and they said they were going to turn up their recruiting of me," Mario said.
 "This week I got six or seven letters."

 North Carolina has yet to offer Chalmers a scholarship unlike the other handful of schools that comprise his elite half-dozen at this time: Marquette, Wake Forest, Kansas, UCLA and Arizona.